bernerspace/bernerspace/README.md

 1. Run the server

+- Using Python
   - python server.py
   - Server will listen on <http://localhost:8000>
+- Using Docker
+  - docker build -t bernerspace-mcp .
+  - docker run --env-file .env -p 8000:8000 bernerspace-mcp
+  - Server will listen on <http://localhost:8000>
+- Using Docker Compose
+  - docker compose up -d

 1. Create a JWT to call the MCP server

 - python generate_jwt.py --user-id <your_user_id>
-- Use the printed token as: Authorization: Bearer `TOKEN`
+- Use the printed token as: Authorization: Bearer TOKEN

 ## OAuth Flow (Slack)

-- GET / returns `oauth_url` and instructions to authorize the workspace.
+- GET /mcp/slack returns `oauth_url` and instructions to authorize the workspace.
-- Slack redirects to `SLACK_REDIRECT_URI` (defaults to `/slack/oauth/callback`).
+- Slack redirects to `SLACK_REDIRECT_URI` (defaults to `/mcp/slack/oauth/callback`).
 - The server exchanges the code, enriches the token details, and persists it in Postgres.
 - Tokens are stored in table `oauth_tokens` with composite key `(client_id, integration_type)` where `client_id` = your JWT subject (`sub`).